 Finding effective ways to address how roads, railways, and other infrastructure slice through communities first requires analysis of where and how those barriers actually affect people’s lives.

 Two field trips, part of FoL’s Solving Severance programme and organised for Future London Leaders and Leaders Plus candidates, offered different approaches to analysing the urban environment and overcoming barriers.
-This Spotlight draws lessons from the member boroughs of Tower Hamlets and Croydon, and draws shareable lessons from both.
+This Spotlight showcases lessons from the member boroughs of Tower Hamlets and Croydon.

 An afternoon with Space Syntax: Integrated Urban Analysis